 Ojih Odutola: It seems like there are three modes you're operating with-the sculptural element, the movement aspect of dance and performance, and the music and text that's associated with all of that.
 But in a way, these three modes are their own language-particularly the movement and how you use space to mold the movement.
-I'm thinking of the Guggenheim show, where the way you presented that performance was very much in line creator-there's a trepidation about presenting with the space itself.
+I'm thinking of the Guggenheim show, where the way you presented that performance was very much in line with the space itself.